The KPZ fixed point: TASEP

-The $\Phi_k^n$, on the other hand, are defined only implicitly through 1 and 2.
-Only for a few special cases of initial data (step, see e.g. \cite{dimers}; and periodic \cite{borFerPrahSasam,bfp,bfs}) were they known, and hence only for those cases asymptotics could be performed, leading to the Tracy-Widom $F_{\rm GUE}$ and $F_{\rm GOE}$ one-point distributions, and then later to the Airy processes for multipoint distributions.
+The $\Phi_k^n$, on the other hand, are defined only implicitly through \ref{ortho} and \ref{poly}.
+Only for a few special cases of initial data (step, see e.g. \cite{dimers}; and periodic \cite{borFerPrahSasam,bfp,bfs}) were they known, and hence only for those choices asymptotics could be performed in the TASEP and related cases, leading to the Tracy-Widom $F_{\text{GUE}}$ and $F_{\text{GOE}}$ one-point distributions, and then later to the Airy processes for multipoint distributions.

 We are now going to solve for the $\Phi_k^n$ for any initial data.
-Let us explain how this can be done starting just from the solution for step initial data $X_0(i)=-i$, $i\geq1$.
-In addition to the extended kernel formula \eqref{eq:extKernelProbBFPS}, one has a \emph{path integral formula} (see Appendix \ref{app:proofPathIntTASEP} for the proof),
+Let us explain how this can be done starting just from the solution for step initial data ($X_0(i)=-i$, $i\geq1$).
+The derivation is based on two main ingredients.
+The first is a \emph{path integral} version of the extended kernel formula \eqref{eq:extKernelProbBFPS} for the TASEP finite dimensional distributions (see Appx.\,\ref{app:proofPathIntTASEP} for the proof):